Fellowship in Retinal-Vitreous Disease

 Medical Retina Fellowship

 For the academic year of 2017, we added a medical retina fellowship at Boston University Eye Associates/Boston Medical Center.
 The medical retina fellow will be immersed in learning the evaluation and management of patients with medical retinal disorders such as age related maculopathy, diabetic retinopathy, ocular inflammation, and retinal degeneration.
 They will be exposed to interpretating fluorescein angiography, OCT, ERG, ultrasound, and indocyanine green angiography.
 There will also be an opportunity to examine patients with retinal degenerations and to participate in electroretinographic studies.
-The medical retina fellow will have the opportunity to perform retinal laser photocoagulation and intravitreal injections at Boston Medical Center.
+The medical retina fellow has the opportunity to perform retinal laser photocoagulation and intravitreal injections at Boston Medical Center.

 - Steven Ness, MD (Fellowship Program Director)

 - Manju Subramanian, MD

-- Vasiliki Poulaki, MD (Boston Veterans Healthcare System)
+- Vasiliki Poulaki, MD (Boston Veterans Healthcare System and Boston Medical Center)